 High pressure processing (HPP) (also known as high hydrostatic pressure - HHP) is a non-thermal alternative to thermal pasteurization, which is gaining popularity as consumers continue to demand foods that maintain their freshness, offer a clean label, and deliver superior sensory and nutritional characteristics compared to heat-treated products.

-The Cornell Food Venture Center (CFVC), located in Geneva and New York City, provides comprehensive assistance to beginning and established food entrepreneurs promoting sustainable economic development of rural communities.
+The Cornell Food Venture Center (CFVC) provides comprehensive assistance to beginning and established food entrepreneurs promoting sustainable economic development of rural communities.
 The CFVC offers Process Authority and Scheduled Process services as well as safety and stability process approval for State, FDA and USDA regulated products.

 The Food Safety Laboratory and Milk Quality Improvement Program's mission is to improve the microbial safety and quality of the global food supply through innovative research, education and outreach.